Our Services

 Published on: 2/6/2026

-Ulcerative colitis more often causes frequent, urgent small-volume diarrhea with visible blood and mucus, while Crohn’s shows more variable patterns that can include loose or greasy bulky stools, mucus, and occasional blood especially when the colon is involved.
-Stool changes alone do not confirm IBD, but persistent diarrhea, nighttime symptoms, weight loss, heavy or black stools, or fever with abdominal pain warrant prompt medical care.
-There are several factors to consider to guide next steps, including color, texture, urgency, predictability, and signs of malabsorption; see the complete breakdown below.
+Ulcerative colitis typically causes frequent, urgent, small-volume diarrhea with visible blood and mucus.
+Crohn's disease presents more variable stool patterns, including loose or greasy bulky stools, mucus, and occasional blood—especially when the colon is involved.
+Stool changes alone don't confirm IBD, but persistent diarrhea, nighttime symptoms, weight loss, heavy or black stools, or fever with abdominal pain warrant prompt medical evaluation.

 Inflammatory Bowel Disease (IBD) is a term used to describe chronic conditions that cause inflammation in the digestive tract.
 The two main types are Crohn's disease and ulcerative colitis (UC).
 While these conditions share some symptoms, changes in stool are often one of the first and most noticeable clues that something is wrong.